MikailaAkeredolu/gotBizLogic/README.md

 ### Got Biz Logic ?
-- Clone this repo and complete the tasks.
+- Clone this repo or copy the code exactly into yours and complete the tasks the service layers.
 - Do not touch any other file other than the service layer (Important)

 ### Todos:
 - Create the following 5 service methods in the service layers
-> Author: createAuthor and getAllAuthors service methods are needed
+> **AuthorService** : createAuthor and getAllAuthors service methods are needed
 >
-> Book: getAllBooksByAuthorId, createBook, getBookById
+> **BookService** : getAllBooksByAuthorId, createBook, getBookById